-High unawareness of distal sensorimotor polyneuropathyJanuary 10th, 2013 in Diabetes /
+High unawareness of distal sensorimotor polyneuropathyJanuary 10, 2013 in Medicine & Health / Diabetes

 (HealthDay)—A high percentage of older adults with diabetes and prediabetes are unaware of having clinical distal sensorimotor polyneuropathy (DSPN), according to a study published online Dec.
 28 in Diabetes Care.

 Brenda W.C.
 Bongaerts, Ph.D., from the Heinrich Heine University Düsseldorf in Germany, and colleagues assessed the prevalence of DSPN among 1,100 participants (aged 61 to 82 years old) from a population-based cohort study who underwent glucose tolerance testing.
 The presence of bilaterally impaired foot-vibration perception and/or bilaterally impaired foot-pressure sensation was used to define clinical DSPN.